 Give these people a happy ending, geez.

 The first VN I tried was inevitably my favourite for a long time.
 I admit - prior to this, I didn't think very highly of VNs, assuming them to be a somewhat outdated storytelling medium and affiliated with the stereotypical otaku image.
 However, the fact that this story remained on my mind for so long serves to showcase one of the medium's defining characteristics: natural, unforced character development.

 Making the audience sympathize with a villain is not unheard of in today's stories.
 However, creating a villain that the audience cheers for, without actually making them a likeable character, is a different matter.
 Then, making the audience cheer for something which is undoubtedly evil?

 No - is that cruelty and sadism not simply born of an innocent ignorance, like the cruelty of a child?

 Can something be called evil if it acts simply for the propagation of its species - like we do?

 Are we sure that we're not simply flesh-eating monsters who see one another as normal humans?

 The second standout element is probably the atmosphere.
 The art is as crisp and intriguing as it is unnerving and cthulhuian.
-The soundtrack is used to great effect, mirroring not just the characters' mental states, but even the reader's, as they become better-acquainted with the characters.
+The soundtrack is used to great effect, mirroring not just the characters' mental states, but even the reader's as the latter becomes better-acquainted with the characters.
 Walls of meat may haunt my dreams, but I feel at peace.

 There are many stories which use morality well, yet fail to actively provoke thought.
-This one succeeds - in every ending.
+This one succeeds, and it does so in every ending.